Blank Banshee 0: Reception

 Blank Banshee 0's "vaportrap" production style helped popularize vaporwave in the 2010s.
 The album's influence has since been attributed to a shift in the direction of the genre.

 Esquire calls it "more approachable" than other vaporwave subgenres while building "on the basic premise".
 In 2016 The Fader called Blank Banshee 0 a "definitive document of the vaporwave era."
 Bandcamp Daily called the album "a progressive record, abandoning the often dissonant nature of vaporwave but emphasizing the more accessible elements, and incorporating beats characteristic of trap music."

 In popular culture

 "Teen Pregnancy" became part of a viral video trend in 2016 called Simpsonwave.

-Music from the album has appeared on the Netflix series Unplanned America.

-In 2020, TikTok users shared their experiences with cyberbullying using the song "Teen Pregnancy".